yogeshagr/golang/gopl/gopl.md

 - Go demands that more attention be paid to error-handling logic.

+- Go's error is just an interface for a type that has an `Error() string` method.

 #### Error-handling strategies
 There are five strategies for handling errors: